morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * Using AWS SDK, you are able to retrieve the secrets from SSM Parameter store or Secret Manager.

 Either way, you need to grant Lambda the permission to the services.

+### Lambda version, alias

+You can choose one version for an alias.

+But you can select 2 versions based on weight,  except for version Latest.
+It is blue green deployment.